tiimgreen/tiimgreen.github.io/about.markdown

 - [Toc](https://github.com/tiimgreen/toc) - RubyGem to colourise outputs to the console
 - [Tabbit](https://github.com/tiimgreen/tabbit) - RubyGem to make simple tables in the console

-I made a [GitHub Cheat Sheet](https://github.com/tiimgreen/github-cheat-sheet) that was pretty popular.
+- I made a [GitHub Cheat Sheet](https://github.com/tiimgreen/github-cheat-sheet) which was pretty popular